CP-STA/.github/profile/README.md

 ## St Andrews Online Judge (STOAJ)

 Historically we used the HackerRank platform for our contests.
 However, we plan to migrate to our own online judge as this allows us to have a platform that is tailored for our needs.
-The source code for STAOJ and information regarding contrubting towards the development of STAOJ can be viewed here: https://github.com/CP-STA/STAOJ.
+The source code for STAOJ and information regarding contrubting towards the development of STAOJ can be viewed [here](https://github.com/CP-STA/STAOJ).
 Furthermore, please email or message us on our Discord page regarding any suggestions or changes to STAOJ.

 ## The Contest